joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Returns all statistics for that player from specified season
 ```

-The stats that were compiled for both the winning and losing teams were:
+The stats that were compiled from the winning teams are:
 - Penalty Minutes (PIM)
 - PowerPlay Goals (PPG)
 - Over Time Winning Gola (OTG)